gerhynes/scala-notes/README.md

 ### Working with Either
 You can retrieve the value of an `Either` using `getOrElse` with the `left` and `right` functions.

-`isLeft` returns true if the instance of of type `Left`, false otherwise.
+`isLeft` returns true if the instance is of type `Left`, false otherwise.

 `isRight` returns true if the instance is of type `Right`, false otherwise.